JAYASREE24032006/SR-FLIPFLOP-USING-CASE/README.md

-# SR-FLIPFLOP-USING-CASE
+#EX.NO.6 - SR-FLIPFLOP-USING-CASE

 **AIM:**

-To implement  SR flipflop using verilog and validating their functionality using their functional tables
+To implement  SR flipflop using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**

 Quartus prime

-**THEORY**
+**THEORY:**

 SR Flip-Flop SR flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, SR latch operates with enable signal.
 The circuit diagram of SR flip-flop is shown in the following figure.